Charles Luk

-Charles Luk (1898-1978) (陸寬昱 (陆宽昱, Lù Kuānyù, Lu K'uan Yü, Luhk Fūn-Yūk)) was an early translator of Chinese Buddhist texts and commentaries into the English language.
+Charles Luk (1898–1978) (陸寬昱 (陆宽昱, Lù Kuānyù, Lu K'uan Yü, Luhk Fūn-Yūk)) was an early translator of Chinese Buddhist texts and commentaries into the English language.
 He was born in Guangdong province, and moved later to Hong Kong, where he wrote most of his books.

 Buddhist practice

 Charles Luk often used the title Upāsaka (居士), e.g. "Upāsaka Lu K'uan Yü" (陸寬昱居士), referring to his role as a devout lay follower of Buddhism.
 His first Buddhist teacher was a tulku of Esoteric Buddhism, the Khutuktu of Xikang.
-Later he became a disciple of Hsu Yun, the famous inheritor of all five houses of the Chán school in China.
-Master Hsu Yun personally asked Charles Luk to translate key Chinese Buddhist texts into English, so that Western Buddhists could have access to authentic teachings to assist their practice.
+Later he became a disciple of Xuyun, the famous inheritor of all five houses of the Chán school in China.
+Master Xuyun personally asked Charles Luk to translate key Chinese Buddhist texts into English, so that Western Buddhists could have access to authentic teachings to assist their practice.
 Upon his death in 1978, this task was taken on by his British disciple Richard Hunn (1949–2006), also known as Upasaka Wen Shu - who edited the 1988 Element edition of Charles Luk's book entitled Empty Cloud: The Autobiography of the Chinese Zen Master Xu Yun.